Papua New Guinea

 Papua New Guinea’s climate is tropical.
 The coastal plains average a temperature of 28°C, the inland and mountain areas 26°C and the higher mountain regions 23°C. Papua New Guinea’s relative humidity ranges between 70 and 90 percent.

-The country’s extreme variations in rainfall are linked with the monsoons.
-Typically, Papua New Guinea has a dry season (June to September) and a rainy season (December to March).
-Western and northern parts of Papua New Guinea experience the most precipitation.
+The country's extreme variations in rainfall are linked to monsoons.
+Typically, PNG has a dry season (June to December and a rainy season (December to March).
+Western and northern parts of Papua New Guinea experience the most precipitation.)

 Charley’s sources its cocoa from Karkar Island which is north of Port Moresby at a latitude of 4.6464° N and longitude 145.973° E. In comparison, Ghana has a latitude of 2° 00 W and Ivory Coast of 5° 32 W. So Karkar Island is favourably located for cocoa growing.